 Reg 111 Framework: The Two Windows

 • Goods bought within 4 years.
-VAT on goods supplied to, imported by, or acquired by the relevant person within four years before the effective date of registration may be treated as input tax on the first VAT return after registration, provided the goods are still on hand at the registration date and will be used by the now-registered business in making taxable supplies.
-For registrations that took effect on or before 1 April 2010 the corresponding window was three years; the four-year window applies to all current registrations.
+VAT on goods supplied to, imported by, or acquired by the relevant person within four years before the effective date of registration may be treated as input tax on the first VAT return after registration, provided the goods are still on hand at the registration date and will be used by your now-registered business in making taxable supplies.
+For registrations that took effect on or before 1 April 2010 the window was three years; the four-year window applies to all current registrations.

 The Still-on-Hand Test for Goods